Aloud: It's Got To Be Now

 Aloud returned to Mad Oak Studios with co-producer Benny Grotto in December 2012.
 In the same fashion as “Such A Long Time”, their performances were recorded live in the studio.
 To maintain the live element, percussionist Andy Wong was invited to record miscellaneous percussion with the band.
 Vocals were recorded at Serious Business in New York under the supervision of co-producer Charles Newman.
 Additional overdubs were tracked at Mad Oak Studios with Grotto in January 2013.
 In sum, the album took six days total to record.
 “This is what we’ve set out to make here,” the band wrote to fans at the time, “an album that sounds like a band playing music in a room together.”

 It’s Got To Be Now’s first single, “A Little Bit Low”, was released in December 2013.
 The release of “A Little Bit Low” launched a Kickstarter campaign to help bring the album to completion.
 It’s Got To Be Now was released on April 1, 2014, to positive reception.
 The band toured on the record throughout the east coast, releasing four singles through the life of the album.

 In February 2015, Aloud recorded a Converse Rubber Tracks session at Q Division Studios with Benny Grotto.
 The session yielded basic tracks for the songs “Empty House” and “Falling Out of Love”.

 Frank Hegyi departed the band in May 2015.
 His final appearance with the band was on an episode of The Steve Katsos Show.
 According to Beguiristain, Hegyi simply felt it was time for him to step away from the band.
 “Having [Frank] around was pretty vital to us feeling good about being band at a time when we needed it,” he wrote in a post on Aloud's website.
 “We owe him for that, and we’re very grateful he decided to stick around as long as he did.”

-2015-present: Virtual reality and "BOS to LOS"
+2015-2019: Move to Los Angeles

 Chuck Ferreira became Aloud's drummer after Hegyi's departure.
 The band maintained an active tour schedule while working on new music for their next record.
 In October, they returned to the CMJ Music Marathon.
 In January 2016, the band released a live video for the song "In Spite of Language" for NPR Music's Tiny Desk Contest.